Sharon teachers refuse to return to classroom at start of school year

 “They’re saying it’s not a strike.
 We would probably beg to differ about that,” Greer said.
 “Because they’re expected to be at work and they’re not showing up.”

-Now down to the wire, both sides are insisting they are willing to talk and work out a solution.
+Now down to the wire, both sides are insisting they are willing to talk and work out a solution at a School Committee meeting later in the night.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)